Firefighter uses circular saw to cut the carriage bolts of a drop bar simulator.

 Firefighters making access through a window simulator as part of a RIT deployment drill.

-Scaled dollhouse used to demonstrate smoke travel and compartmentalization.
+Scaled dollhouse used to demonstrate smoke travel and compartmentalization., Scaled dollhouse used to demonstrate smoke travel and compartmentalization.

 Portable forcible entry props (roll-up door, security bars, drop bar, etc.).